sPyOpenSource/jcore/README.md

 The screen is properly set up with a 32 bit packed pixel linear framebuffer, mapped at the negative address defined by the `fb` symbol.
 Level 1 loaders limit the framebuffer size somewhere around 4096 x 4096 pixels (depends on scanline size and aspect ratio too).
 That's more than enough for [Ultra HD 4K](https://en.wikipedia.org/wiki/4K_resolution) (3840 x 2160).
-Level 2 loaders can place the fb anywhere in memory therefore they do not have such a limitation.
+Level 2 loaders can place the fb anywhere in memory from -1G to -2M, therefore they do not have such a limitation.

 The main information [bootboot structure](https://gitlab.com/bztsrc/bootboot/blob/master/bootboot.h) is mapped at `bootboot` symbol.
 It consist of a fixed 128 bytes long header followed by various number of fixed